node-class-may-2023/ComIT_Node/javascript.md

 console.log(typeof myFunction); // function

-myFunction(); // Call the returned function and get I don't know you but this drives me crazzy!!! as output
+myFunction(); // Call the returned function and get "I don't know you but this drives me crazzy!!!" as output
 ```

 * Using JavaScript scope we can do things like: